ONE WARRIOR with Sarah Poyser

 The gorgeous Sarah Poyser.

 Sarah floated into my inbox earlier this year when she was newly diagnosed with breast cancer.
 I remember reading her email and feeling her positivity glowing through the computer.
-She mentioned far more things that she was grateful for than focussing on the things that clearly sucked.
+She mentioned far more things that she was grateful for than things that clearly sucked.

 You can tell by her story that she’s found all the silver linings and is emerging out the end stronger than ever before.